Eyad-Sharkawy/Html-Css-template-one/README.md

 # Leon - Template One

-A modern, responsive web template for creative agencies and design studios.
+A modern, responsive website template I created to learn more about pure CSS and HTML.
 This template features a clean, minimal design with smooth animations and a professional layout.

 ## 🎨 Features